What is 8D Problem Solving? Complete Guide For 2025

 6D – Implement Corrective action

-The team collected the data of that machine (which has a sensor problem earlier) in order to validate whether that machine working properly or not.
+The team collected the data of that machine (which had a sensor problem earlier) in order to validate whether that machine working properly or not.

 7D – Prevention for the future

 8D team created an action plan or strict guidelines for the servicing procedure of all the 3 car washing machines to prevent the recurrence of the problem.
-All the important lesson learned during this project has been documented for future reference.
+All the important lessons learned during this project have been documented for future reference.

 8D – Release the team